 All Niagara Catholic employees shall abide by the Purchasing Code of Ethics.
-The Purchasing Department Staff of the Niagara Catholic District School Board shall abide by the Code of Ethics for Supply Chain Canada of which they are a member.
+The Purchasing Department Staff of the Niagara Catholic District School Board shall abide by the Code of Ethics for Supply Chain Canada/National Institute of Supply Chain Leaders of which they are a member.